artkeller/ESP32StartupErrorAnalyzer/README.md

 3. Search for "ESPRIC" and install the library.

 **Manual installation:**
-1. Download the library ZIP archive from GitHub: [Link to GitHub repository]
+1. Download the library ZIP archive from GitHub: [https://github.com/artkeller/ESPRIC]
 2. Unzip the archive into your Arduino libraries folder.

 ## Basic usage